Frequently Asked Questions

 People visiting the festival:

 1. Can I bring food or drink to the festival?
-No, outside food or beverages of any kind except baby formula, baby bottle or young child’s sippy cup are not allowed.
+No outside food or beverages of any kind.
+Baby formula, baby bottles, or young child's sippy cup are allowed.

 2. Do you charge for young children?
 Children under 3 are free at all times.

 3. What is your admission policy?
-On Friday the festival is free to enter until 5pm, after 5pm the price is $5.
-On Saturday, Sunday and Monday, admission is $3 before 3pm and $5 after 3pm.
+On Friday the festival is free to enter until 5pm, after 5pm the price is $7.
+On Saturday, Sunday and Monday, admission is $3 before 3pm, $5 after 3pm, and $7 after 5pm.
 This is admission fee supports the festival as well as 13 non-profit partners.

-4. Do you provide a discount for veterans?
-Yes, active duty military and veterans are invite to attend Ford Arts, Beats & Eats for free with a guest, courtesy of Ford Motor Company.
-Present your military ID at any festival entrance ticket booth for a free ticket for you and a (present) guest.
+5. Do you provide a discount for veterans?
+Yes, active duty military and veterans are invited to attend Soaring Eagle Arts, Beats & Eats for free, courtesy of Oakland County Parks.
+Present your military ID at any festival entrance ticket booth for a free ticket.

 Residents of Royal Oak: